 Your question shows awareness that leaders at such a crossroads need to take stock of their real needs.
 Is it possible to keep going, or not?
 We need to reckon with mental health honestly in order to give a discerning answer to that question.
 Ministry leaders are just as susceptible to the threats of depression, anxiety, and burnout as anyone else.
 But those who look to leaders for guidance often expect them to “have it together” and take mental health struggles as a sign that someone is a poor fit for their role.
 Colleagues or congregants may communicate an unstated stigma about seeking counseling or taking medication.
 Sometimes that stigma is even made explicit in the form of disciplinary actions; Ian Lovett writes in The Wall Street Journal that “Employees [of churches] including pastors are still regularly fired after disclosing mental-health problems.”
 It’s hard to say, “I need a break” when you’re afraid that doing so will make the break permanent.

 But even in a supportive community that believes it’s okay for ministry leaders to have mental health needs, it can be hard to discern when to “hang in there” and when to tap out.
 While every situation is different, there are indicators that can help clarify a wise next step if you’re struggling.
-Let’s take a look at three options: Staying the course, making changes within a role, or taking a break.
+To do a “leadership mental health” check-up, let’s take a look at three options: Staying the course, making changes within a role, or taking a break.

 Mental health needs affect everyone differently.
 For some people, the work of leadership can compound the stress.
 For others, a leadership role may be a refuge of familiar competence in the middle of an emotionally weary season in their personal life.
 Even while facing serious mental health challenges, your leadership role may not be what needs to change.
 This could be true for you if you can answer “yes” to the following questions: